febane/Crosswords/README.md

 # Crosswords_Haskell
-Crosswords in a haskell script.
-Letters have different costs.
+Crosswords whose letters have different costs in a haskell script